rajbharti/app-react-examples/README.md

-# React Examples
+# TypeScript React Examples

-Code for different examples of React features.
-Explore `src/examples/{feature}` for code.
+Code for different examples of React features in TypeScript.
+Explore `mapTagToComps` in `src/App.tsx` for code file or explore `src/examples/{feature}`.

 ![](./readme-images/demo.png)